2006–07 Boston Bruins season

 The 2006–07 Boston Bruins season, the franchise's 83rd, saw the team working toward improving on a 2005–06 season which saw them finish with the third-worst record in the Eastern Conference.
+The Bruins missed the playoffs for the second consecutive seasons for the first time since the 1999–2000 season and the 2000–01 season.
+It would also be the last time the Bruins finish with a losing record until 2024-25.

 Offseason

+On May 26, Peter Chiarelli was named general manager.
+Head coach Mike Sullivan was fired on June 27 and replaced two days later by former Detroit Red Wings head coach Dave Lewis.

-Forward Marc Savard and defenceman Zdeno Chara were major additions to the team via free agency, while goaltender Tim Thomas took over the starting job after Andrew Raycroft was traded to the Toronto Maple Leafs in the off-season.
+Forward Marc Savard and defenceman Zdeno Chara were major additions to the team via free agency.
+At the same time, goaltender Tim Thomas took over the starting job after Andrew Raycroft was traded to the Toronto Maple Leafs in the off-season.
+Chara was named the 18th captain in team history on October 4.

 Regular season

-Phil Kessel, the team's first-round pick in the 2006 NHL Entry Draft, immediately entered the lineup.
+Phil Kessel, the team's first-round pick in the 2006 NHL entry draft, immediately entered the lineup.
 However, he was lost from the roster in mid-December when he was diagnosed with a form of testicular cancer.
 Kessel's cancer proved to be operable and was removed, and he returned to the Bruins' lineup on January 9, less than a month after his diagnosis.

 The Bruins finished the regular season having allowed the most shorthanded goals in the NHL, with 18.